 Cas Anvar: I grew up on both of those.

-BT: Do you see elements of Han Solo in Alex or Jean-Luc Picard?
+BT: Do you see elements of Han Solo or Jean-Luc Picard in Alex?

 CA: I think Alex has got a little Han in him.
 He’s kind of a blend of Han Solo and Wash from Firefly.
 He’s a bit of a swashbuckler, he’s a bit of a showoff, he’s a bit introverted, he’s reserved, he hangs back, he’s a wisecracker, but he’s very emotional as well, in the same way Wash was, and he’s very much the glue that keeps the family together.
 When things are falling apart emotionally on the Roci, he’s the one that has to step in.
 Because nobody else on the Roci is thinking about the group dynamic.